Robinyo/serendipity/website/docs/architecture-guide/access-control/design-document.md

 - "Yes (team's accounts/contacts)" means the Sales Manager can act on entities owned by or assigned to members of their team.
 The Sales Manager's team is derived from their Keycloak groups (e.g. the Sales Manager is in `serendipity-team-sydney` and the entity is owned by or assigned to a user who is also in `serendipity-team-sydney`).
 - "Owned/assigned" means the Salesperson can act on entities they own or are assigned to (by user or by team).
 - The Sales Manager also has the **manager hierarchy** access path: when enabled, a Sales Manager automatically receives read or edit access to records owned by their direct reports (the user they manage), regardless of the direct report's team or the Sales Manager's role depth.
 The operations allowed on those records follow the Sales Manager's role — so a Sales Manager can view, edit, delete (soft), assign, and export a direct report's records if their Sales Manager role permits those operations, subject to Business Unit scope.
-The manager hierarchy is set via the `managedBy` field on the User table (see [Data model additions](#data-model-additions-suggested)).
+The manager hierarchy is set via the `manager` Keycloak user attribute on the user (see [Data model additions](#data-model-additions-suggested)).
 - "Soft" means soft delete (set `toDate`), per ADR-0002.
 Hard delete is not part of this model.
 - Ownership does not override the coarse role.
 A Basic User does not access entities via ownership — Basic User is a system-level role that does not govern the records domain.
 For the customer-engagement roles, ownership grants access within the permissions of the role: a Salesperson who owns an entity can view and edit it (and delete it, soft), but a Salesperson who does not own or is not assigned to an entity cannot act on it unless they are the Sales Manager of the owning/assigned team or a direct report's manager via the hierarchy.